rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 **Target port** is where the application needs to be listening for network requests for the service to work.

 #### Exposing Endpoints Internally
-You can restrict access to a network endpoint by ensuring that **Exposed externally** checkbox is not selected.
+You can restrict access to a network endpoint by ensuring that **Exposed externally** option is not selected.

 The only protocol available is the **TCP** for which the value of the **Port** field is set to ***443*** by default.
 However, you can change the port's value.
 ![internal endpoint](/images/core-concepts/network-endpoints/internal-endpoint.png?classes=border,shadow&width=40pc)